 The Directive on security of network and information systems (the NIS Directive) was adopted by the European Parliament on 6 July 2016 and entered into force in August 2016.
-Member States have to transpose the Directive into their national laws by 9 May 2018 and identify operators of essential services by 9 November 2018.
+Member States had to transpose the Directive into their national laws by 9 May 2018 and identify operators of essential services by 9 November 2018.

 The NIS Directive provides legal measures to boost the overall level of cybersecurity in the EU by ensuring: